Spanish

 What type of activities take place in lessons?

-Lessons will involve activities designed to allow students to practise all four skills of Listening, Speaking, Reading and Writing, whether working as a class, by themselves or in groups.
+Lessons will involve activities designed to allow students to practice all four skills of Listening, Speaking, Reading and Writing, whether working as a class, by themselves or in groups.
 Use will also be made of the interactive whiteboard, videos, various computer programmes and internet in order to introduce and consolidate vocabulary and grammar points.
-Additionally, the students will have allocated time to work with the Spanish assistant to improve speaking skills, as well as taking parts in debates and acting scenes.
-Time will also be devoted to exam paper practice in order to hone students’ exam technique and assess whether students are still on track for their predicted grade.
+Additionally, the students will have allocated time to work with the Spanish assistant (where available) to improve speaking skills, as well as taking part in oral presentations and role plays, in class.
+Time will also be devoted to exam paper practice in order to hone students’ exam technique and assess whether students are still on track to make expected progress.
 In addition, there will be time given to learn and practice the new technique of translation and there will be an emphasis on spontaneous speech (rather than scripted) in all speaking tasks.
-Students will require use of a dictionary for reading and listening exercises at home.
+Students will require use of a dictionary for reading and listening exercises at home and a computer, where possible, to access other digital resources.
 Textbooks will be provided.

 What type of homework tasks will be set?

-Students will be expected to complete both ‘learning’ and ‘producing’ homeworks.
-Often they will be expected to learn words and consolidate their work from class.
+Students will be expected to complete both ‘learning’ and ‘producing’ type of home work.
+Often, they will be expected to learn words and consolidate their work from class.
 On other occasions they will be asked to put together the ideas, phrases and grammar from recent lesson in an extended text.

 How will it help me in the future?